 Origin and history

-Mullein, also known as common mullein, is an ancient medicinal plant widely used in European pharmacopoeias.
-Native to Eurasia and North Africa, it grows wild in dry, sunny, and rocky areas.
-Used since antiquity, the plant was renowned for its soothing properties on the respiratory tract.
-The Greeks and Romans already made decoctions from it to calm coughs and sore throats.
-In the Middle Ages, its tall flower stalks were believed to ward off evil spirits, hence its nickname "Our Lady's Candle."
-Even today, mullein remains a staple in chest-relieving herbal teas.
+White mullein, also known as "molène," is an ancient medicinal plant that is widely used in European pharmacopoeia.
+Native to Eurasia and North Africa, it grows spontaneously in dry, sunny, rocky terrain.
+Used since ancient times, the plant was renowned for its soothing properties on the respiratory tract.
+The Greeks and Romans made decoctions from it to soothe coughs and sore throats.
+In the Middle Ages, it was believed that its tall flower stalks warded off evil spirits, hence its nickname "Our Lady's candle."
+Even today, white mullein is an essential ingredient in herbal teas for chest ailments.